She Loves Biscotti

 Line your baking sheet with parchment paper and set it aside for now.

-In a medium bowl, whisk together all-purpose flour (2 cups), baking powder (1 teaspoon) and salt (1/4 teaspoon).
-Set it aside.
+• In a medium bowl, whisk together all-purpose flour (2 cups), baking powder (1 teaspoon), and salt (¼ teaspoon).

-Add the liquid ingredients to the dry ingredients; stir with a wooden spoon until just incorporated.
-A stand mixer with the paddle attachment can also be used.
+• Stir with a wooden spoon until incorporated.
+A stand mixer with a paddle attachment can also be used.

-Since this is a relatively soft dough, use two large spoons to scoop out the dough and place it on the parchment-lined cookie sheet.
+• Since this is a relatively soft dough, use two large spoons to scoop it out and place it on the parchment-lined cookie sheet.
 Add another scoop adjacent to the batter on the cookie sheet and keep going until two logs are formed.

 Biscotti variations